rossta/rossta.github.com/source/blog/2016-01-27-how-to-write-a-simple-web-crawler-in-ruby-revisited.md

 <aside class="callout panel">
 <p>
   When using a web crawler, be aware of the limitations described in the website's <a href="https://en.wikipedia.org/wiki/Robots_exclusion_standard">robots.txt</a> file.
-We're skipping automated parsing and detection of <a href="http://www.programmableweb.com/robots.txt">Programmable Web's robots.txt</a> in this post.
-We skip the opportunity to use robots.txt to filter out blacklisted urls and set a crawl delay dynamically.
+In this post, we skip automated parsing and detection of <a href="http://www.programmableweb.com/robots.txt">Programmable Web's robots.txt</a> to filter out blacklisted urls and set a crawl delay dynamically.
 If you choose to run this code on your own, please crawl responsibly.
 </p>
 </aside>